jpleet/nba-factory/README.md

 The next simplest case is when only two offensive or two defensive players are selected for prediction.
 The results represent how the duo together influence the average PPP.
 Again, ideal pairings have higher predicted offensive PPP and lower predicted defensive PPP (bottom right of these interactive plots).

-See: img/tandem_ppp_2018-2019.html for interactive all season plot
+Click to see the 2018-2019 results: [img/tandem_ppp_2018-2019.html](img/tandem_ppp_2018-2019.html)

 Only duos with the most possessions are shown because there are too many possible combinations to plot.

-There are lot of possible cases to explore one day. . .
+There are endless possibilities to explore with the framework

 ## Technical Details

-TO DO!
+TO DO
 blah. . .